Azathothas/Stars/README.md

 ## Batchfile

+- [K3V1991/ADB-and-FastbootPlusPlus](https://github.com/K3V1991/ADB-and-FastbootPlusPlus) – A small Application for Windows that allows you to install the latest Version of ADB and Fastboot Files on the Computer without installing the entire Android SDK Package + Toolkit & Commands
 - [userdocs/iperf3-static](https://github.com/userdocs/iperf3-static) – A static build of iperf3 to do network testing on remote servers.
 - [depler/curl-impersonate-win](https://github.com/depler/curl-impersonate-win) – A special build of curl for Windows that can impersonate Chrome and Safari
 - [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) – 🚀 An open and lightweight modification to Windows, designed to optimize performance, privacy and security.